American Hellenic Institute Foundation

 College Student Foreign Policy Study Trip to Greece and Cyprus

-WASHINGTON, DC—The American Hellenic Institute Foundation (AHIF) is accepting applications for its travel abroad program aimed to help Greek American college students better understand the core foreign policy issues important to the Greek American community.
-The trip is scheduled for June 19 - July 5.
+WASHINGTON, DC—The American Hellenic Institute Foundation (AHIF) is accepting applications for its leading travel abroad program the AHIF College Student Foreign Policy Study Trip to Greece and Cyprus aimed to help Greek and Cypriot American college students better understand the core foreign policy issues important to the Greek American community.
+The trip is scheduled for June 21 - July 7, 2017.

 Cost and Accommodations:

 Hotel accommodations (McLean Tyson’s Corner Hilton, McLean, Virginia; Hilton Cyprus, Nicosia, Cyprus & Grande Bretagne, Athens, Greece) as well as most meals in Washington, DC, Greece, and Cyprus and transportation to and from the hotels, airport, excursions and meetings will be covered by the AHIF.
 Upon acceptance to the program, students will be responsible for purchasing their airline tickets.
 The approximate cost for the round trip ticket from Washington, DC-Larnaca-Athens-US is $2,400.
 All airline tickets must be purchased through a travel agency secured by AHIF.
 Those who wish to extend their stay in Greece should note that the cost for an extended trip will be higher.

 All application materials are to be submitted together in one package by March 31:

 *The $500 deposit will be returned to you after the evaluation form and 650-word essay have been received by AHIF at the conclusion of the program.
 No refunds will be given if you cancel after May 15.

 Phone interviews are an integral component of the trip application.
 Applicants who have submitted all of their paperwork will then be notified by email that they have qualified for the interview, which is the next phase in the process.